Cost of Living in Oklahoma

 The state has gorgeous landscapes, between the sprawling prairies of the Wichita Mountains Wildlife Refuge to the flowing creeks of the Chickasaw National Recreation Area.
 There are plenty of state parks and wildlife refuges to explore.

-Just under 4 million “Okies” call Oklahoma home; it also happens to be home to the second-highest proportion of Native Americans in the country, and nearly half of the state is considered an Indian reservation.
+Just over 4 million “Okies” call Oklahoma home; it also happens to be home to the second-highest proportion of Native Americans in the country, and nearly half of the state is considered an Indian reservation.

 If you’re considering moving to the Sooner State, you’ll want to know the cost of living in Oklahoma.